USC Trojans football: Stanford

 Stanford is USC's oldest rival, in a series that dates to 1905.
 In the early years of football on the West Coast, the power sat in the Bay Area with the Stanford-Cal rivalry and USC rose to challenge the two established programs.
 During the early and mid-20th century Stanford football occasionally enjoyed periods of great regional success on the gridiron.
 USC and Stanford, being the two private universities with major football teams on the west coast, naturally drew the ire of one another.
 During the early 2000s, however, Stanford had not maintained their earlier success and the rivalry had faded to many USC fans.

+Stanford and USC were the only private schools in the Pacific Coast Conference and its successors (AAWU/Pac-8/Pac-10/Pac-12).

 The rivalry was renewed with the arrival of Jim Harbaugh at Stanford in 2007.
 Harbaugh defeated Carroll 2–1 in their three matchups with both victories occurring in the Coliseum.
 In the 2009 meeting, USC sustained their worst loss in 43 years and surrendered the most points to an opponent, a record that would stand for three seasons.
 The game led the Los Angeles Times to declare that Stanford was "at the top of the USC 'Must Kill' list."
 Harbaugh added another win in 2010 against Carroll's successor Lane Kiffin before leaving after that season to become head coach of the San Francisco 49ers.

+The series became inactive following the 2023 season when USC left the Pac-12 for the Big Ten and Stanford departed for the Atlantic Coast Conference.

 USC leads the series 65–34–3 through the 2023 season.

 UCLA

 USC in possession of the Victory Bell.

 USC's rivalry with UCLA is unusual in that they are one of a few pairs of Division I FBS programs that share a major city, as well as conference.
 Both are located within the Los Angeles city limits, approximately 10 mi apart.
 Until 1982, the two schools also shared the same stadium: the Los Angeles Memorial Coliseum.

 The crosstown rivals play each year for city bragging rights and the Victory Bell; and often for the right to go to the Rose Bowl as representative for the Pac-12.
 The UCLA rivalry tends to draw the focus of student supporters since many USC students have friends or family members attending "that other school" (of course, many UCLA students refer to their USC friends in the same manner) and many Southern California families are divided between Trojan Cardinal and Bruin Blue.
 The annual matchup always has both teams wearing their traditional home uniforms, featuring a Cardinal vs Blue matchup.
-USC leads the all-time series 50–33–7 through the 2022 season.
+USC leads the all-time series 52–34–7 through the 2025 season.

+Oregon

+While typically, the rivalry USC has with Oregon is less prominent than the school's other rivalries, a rivalry has formed in recent years.
+Back before the early 90s, USC and Oregon games were typical games; however, a competitive rivalry has formed between both schools.